andrasq/node-docs/fast-node.md

     not be used, leaking a scarce system resource.
   - thus the per-connection http.request call rate per is 1/3 of what it could be (2k/sec instead of 6.5k/s)
-  - thus increasing the maxSockets limit results in slower call rates (because maxSockets limits currently open connections.
+  - thus increasing the maxSockets limit can result in lower call throughput (because maxSockets limits currently open connections.
 By allowing more connections, there will be fewer queued, and only queued connections get to reuse an open connection.)
 - the maxSockets agent option applies to per url, not to the connection pool